 Starting Bank – The bigger your starting bank, the more offers you can complete simultaneously.
 Meaning you’ll make more profit in a shorter space of time.

 With the factors above in mind, you can see it’s a difficult question to answer.

-Still, I think anyone with patience, a bit of spare time, and some money to invest, can expect to make £500 – £1000 profit from new account offers.
+Still, we think anyone with patience, a bit of spare time, and some money to invest can expect to make £500 – £1000 profit from new account offers.

 Beyond that, a reasonable target to aim for is between £200-£500 per month.
 This would be from using ongoing offers.

-How much money do I need to start matched betting?
+How much money do I need to start with?

 This will be enough to work through a few new account offers, to begin with.

 The more money you start with, the more money you can potentially make sooner.

 That being said, if you are completely new.
 I think it would be sensible to still start slow.